Meadow Garden is open for tours by appointment.

 Signer of the Declaration of Independence

-At the age of just 26 years old, he was one of the two youngest men to sign the document.
-In addition to serving in the Continental Congress and signing the Declaration, George Walton led a distinguished career, serving in all three branches of government and the military.
+George Walton began life very differently from many of our founders.
+He was orphaned at a young age.
+He first apprenticed as a carpenter.
+However, he soon educated himself and then apprenticed as a lawyer.
+At just 26 years old, his fellow patriots elected to the Continental Congress.
+He was one of the youngest men to sign the Declaration of Independence.
+In addition, George Walton led a distinguished career, serving in all three branches of government and the military.
 Find out more …

 The Georgia State Society has been awarded the Georgia Trust’s “Excellence in Stewardship” award

-This award recognizes more than a century of stewardship, as well as significant projects recently completed as part of our Meadow Garden Preservation and Restoration Plan.
+This award recognizes more than a century of stewardship in addition to significant projects recently completed as part of our Meadow Garden Preservation and Restoration Plan.
 Read more about the award …

 2020 Excellence in Stewardship Award